Transaction Isolation

 • Column values at that version

-• This enables concurrent transactions to see different versions of the same row
+• Version chains enable concurrent transactions to see different historical versions

 Visibility Rules